plooshi/Erbium/README.md

 ## Configuration
 - In order to change options, go to Erbium/Public/Configuration.h & configure to your liking!

-> If you have issues with a specific version, please make an issue.
+> If you have issues with a specific version or find a bug, please make an issue.

 > Contributions are highly appreciated!
 > If you use this, please give me credit.